ahw0/Applicativo-interfaccia-RisiKo/README.md

 When the fighting is over, you decide to go to the next step by pressing the button **[Finisci i combattimenti]**.

 The combat phase is the one that has multiple controls and calls to the database compared to all the other application screens.
-Among the many controls you go to check for example: if the player has the territory from which to start the attack, if the attack territory is confined to the one to attack, if both territories are not the same player, if it is present More than 1 armed in the area of attack and many others.
+Among the many controls you go to check for example: if the player has the territory from which to start the attack, if the attacking territory is confined to the one to attack, if both territories are not the same player, if it is present More than 1 armed in the area of attack and many others.
 The same applies to the launch of the dice, as well as the call to appropriate database functions to verify the outcome of the fight, or to verify the player's victory or the defeat player defeat.